stoyan-stoyanov/vibeflow/README.md

 *   **Class methods**: Yolo can also decorate methods within your classes to give them AI-powered capabilities. `yolo` is context-aware and can use other methods and `__init__` properties of the class.
 [Examples](docs/Classes.md).
 *   **Building APIs**: Because `yolo` can generate async functions, it can be used to dynamically define functions for API endpoints in FastAPI.
 [Examples](docs/FastAPI.md).
 *   **Function Calling for Agents**: `yolo` can be used to dynamically define tools for AI agents, allowing them to perform complex tasks by generating and executing code on the fly.
 [Examples](docs/Agents.md).
+*   **Test-Driven Generation**: Validate your AI-generated functions and pre-populate your cache with battle-tested code before you even run your main application.
+[Examples](docs/Testing.md).

 For all examples check our [examples](examples) directory.
 And for docs check our [docs](docs) directory.
 Readthedocs is coming soon.

+## 🧪 Test-Driven Generation
+`yololang` supports a powerful **Test-Driven Generation (TDG)** workflow.
+By using the `@yolo_test` decorator in your `pytest` tests, you can ensure that only validated, working code is cached and used in your application.

+Here’s how it works:
+- Write a test for your `@yolo`-decorated function stub.
+- Add the `@yolo_test` decorator to your test function.
+- Run `pytest`.

+If the test passes, the generated function is saved to the cache.
+If it fails, `@yolo_test` automatically deletes the faulty function from the cache, keeping your project clean.

+For a full guide, check out the [Testing documentation](docs/Testing.md).

 ## 🤖 How Yolo Works